 Sean Mark, contributor & translator

-Sean is a PhD researcher in Comparative Literature at the universities of Bergamo, Tübingen and Brown.
+Sean holds a PhD in Comparative Literature at the universities of Bergamo, Tübingen and Brown.
 He also works as a translator, plays football and writes poetry.
 He grew up between London and Milan, and has forever been somewhere between the two, like a Ryanair flight attendant selling scratchcards somewhere over Metz.

 Text Versus Images interview with our founding director, Objektiv magazine